Locked-out Purex employees threatened with $500,000 fine after strike

 Purex manufacturer Essity has launched legal action against its own employees, threatening them with more than half a million dollars in damages.

-145 members of the Pulp and Paper Workers Union have been locked out of Essity's Kawerau mill where they work for the last three weeks to prevent them from being paid.
+Some 145 members of the Pulp and Paper Workers Union have been locked out of Essity's Kawerau mill where they work for the last three weeks to prevent them from being paid.

 Essity's legal threats are being made due to technicalities over a strike notice issued in July to push for a pay increase to match the rising cost of living.

-The Pulp and Paper workers union are now claiming that Essity is seeking to make 67 individual employees "jointly and severally liable" with the union for $542,852 of damages plus costs.
+The Pulp and Paper Workers' Union are now claiming that Essity is seeking to make 67 individual employees "jointly and severally liable" with the union for $542,852 of damages plus costs.

 AdvertisementAdvertise with NZME.

-Union secretary Tane Phillips says the threat has had a devastating impact on members and their whanau.
+Union secretary Tane Phillips said the threat has had a devastating impact on members and their whanau.

 "This is an absolute punch in the guts for a group of workers who have already been locked out of their jobs without pay.
 I've had members call me saying they feel sick to their stomach, they feel like the company is going after their families."